bterwijn/NQueens/docs/Approach.md

 # Approach

-A queen on a chessboard threatens all positions on its horizontal, vertical and both diagonal lines as indicated in blue:
+A queen on a chessboard threatens all positions on its horizontal, vertical and both diagonal lines as indicated in blue.
 <img src="https://github.com/bterwijn/NQueens/blob/master/docs/1queen.png" height="400" >

 If a queen threatens a positions where another queen is on we speak of